Handbooks and Guides for Students

 WriteLab.
 WriteLab is a Berkeley-born online tool that analyzes students’ drafts and gives feedback at the stylistic level concerning clarity, cohesion, concision, elegance, logic, emphasis, and coherence.
 It also links marked portions of their essay to explanations in the website’s style manual.

 A different kind of manual yet is a simple reference guide.
-These books do not help much to teach writing, but they do give correct formatting and concise explanations of style and source citations.
+These books do not help much to teach writing, but they do provide rules for correct formatting and concise explanations of style and source citations.
 A couple of examples:

 MLA Handbook for Writers of Research Papers, 8th ed.
 (2016).
 New York: Modern Language Association of North America.
 An introduction to doing library research as well as the logic and mechanics of source documentation.